Complying with our open access policy

 Our open access policy applies:

-to research that has been funded in whole or in part through a Wellcome grant (either during the award, or after the funding period has ended)
+- to research that has been funded in whole or in part through a Wellcome grant (either during the award, or after the funding period has ended)

-where a Wellcome Fellow or any other individual in receipt of salary support from Wellcome appears as a co-author during the period of their award (this applies even where the specific research project is not Wellcome-funded)
+- where a Grantholder any other individual in receipt of salary support from Wellcome appears as a co-author during the period of their award (this applies even where the specific research project is not Wellcome-funded)

-to research at Wellcome Centres and Africa and Asia Programmes which has been supported through the core award, even if the research has been primarily supported by grants from one or more other funders
+- to research at Wellcome Centres and Africa and Asia Programmes which has been supported through the core award, even if the research has been primarily supported by grants from one or more other funders

-Wellcome-funded researchers should ensure that the provision of data, materials or technical assistance to external users is acknowledged in resulting research papers, in line with best practice in that field.
+Wellcome-funded researchers should ensure that the provision of data, materials or technical assistance to external users is acknowledged in resulting research articles, in line with best practice in that field.
 But these papers would only fall under our policy where a Wellcome-funded researcher appears as a co-author.

 Monitoring compliance